0atman/noboilerplate/scripts/40-compiler-driven-development.md

 ---

+# The TDD Method

-# 🔴 Red
+## 🔴 Red

-# 🟢 Green
+## 🟢 Green

-# 🟠 Refactor
+## 🟠 Refactor

 notes:

-The core application of TDD is to write a simple test before writing any other code, then watch it fail, to "go red", thus proving that your test suite works.
+The core method of TDD is to write a simple test before writing any other code, then watch it fail, to "go red", thus proving that your test suite works.
 Then you write the minimum application code to make the test pass, making it green again.

-You then refactor if needed and then improve the test, making it stricter or more precice than before, watch the test fail again, and make it pass by improving the code.
+You then refactor if needed and then improve the test, making it stricter or more precise than before, watch the test fail again, and make it pass by improving the code.

 This constant tick-tocking between Red and Green states for your test keeps you honest, focussed, and engaged with the question we're all trying to answer:

 > When Am I Done?

+# Rust TDD Example

 Here's at a tiny TDD example in Rust: